 Be wary of any treatment option promising rapid results.
-Anorexia treatment takes time, and you may have to try multiple therapy types before finding the best option.
+Anorexia nervosa treatment takes time, and you may have to try multiple types of therapy before finding the best option for you.
 Guarantees of particular results aren’t possible with anorexia treatments, although it is possible to manage anorexia and experience sustained recovery effectively.

 Will Insurance Cover Anorexia Treatment?

-Insurance can cover anorexia treatment, although coverage complications are somewhat common for inpatient programs, which can be long-lasting.
-While the regulations protecting coverage of inpatient care and similar treatment options have improved, you may still encounter issues and need to appeal an insurance provider’s decision if they deny admission.
+Generally, securing coverage for residential care is more difficult due to the programs’ extended length and cost.4 While the regulations protecting coverage of inpatient care and similar treatment options have improved, you may still encounter issues and need to appeal an insurance provider’s decision if they deny admission.
 Even with coverage, some insurance plans may require you to pay more out of pocket than they would expect.

 Taking the First Step Toward Recovery

 If you’re seeking help for anorexia nervosa, the first step is often the most difficult.
-It is hard to admit that you have an unhealthy relationship with food and a distorted body image and to seek help for those issues from a mental health professional.
+It is hard to admit that you’re struggling and need help from a medical professional.

 Seeking any help from a reputed mental health professional or care team is an excellent way to begin.
 This first step can be challenging, but it’s very worthwhile.
-You’ll find that you can slowly adjust your treatment plan to best suit your needs.
+You can slowly adjust your treatment plan to best suit your needs.
 With the guidance of your therapist, you can find the treatment approach that works best for you.

 - Gorla K, Mathews M. (2005).
 Pharmacological Treatment of Eating Disorders.
 Psychiatry (Edgmont); 2(6):43-48.